Albers projection

-The Albers equal-area conic projection, or Albers projection (named after Heinrich C. Albers), is a conic, equal area map projection that uses two standard parallels.
+The Albers equal-area conic projection, or Albers projection, is a conic, equal area map projection that uses two standard parallels.
 Although scale and shape are not preserved, distortion is minimal between the standard parallels.

-The Albers projection is used by the United States Geological Survey and the United States Census Bureau.
-Most of the maps in the National Atlas of the United States use the Albers projection.
-It is also one of the standard projections used by the government of British Columbia, and the sole governmental projection for the Yukon.
+It was first described by Heinrich Christian Albers (1773-1833) in a German geography and astronomy periodical in 1805.

+Official adoption

+The Albers projection is used by some big countries as "official standard projection" for Census and other applications.

+Some "official products" also adopted Albers projection, for example most of the maps in the National Atlas of the United States.